qmk/qmk_firmware/keyboards/converter/m0110_usb/README.md

 M0110(A) keyboard converter
 ======================================
 This is a port of the original M0110 converter from TMK to QMK.
 The original converter was designed to work with **ATmega32U2** and **ATmega32U4** based microcontrollers to convert Apple M0110/M0110A keyboards and M0120 numpads to USB.
-This port has also been tested to be compatible with the [**Adafruit Feather 32U4 BLE**](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le).
+This port has been tested to be compatible with the [**Adafruit Feather 32U4 BLE**](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le).

 ### Enabling Bluetooth for the Adafruit Feather 32U4 BLE
 ----------------------------------------------------
-Simple add `BLUETOOTH = AdafruitBLE` to your `rules.mk` file.
+Simply add `BLUETOOTH = AdafruitBLE` to your `rules.mk` file.
 This enables code specifically for the Adafruit Feather 32U4 BLE.
 If enabled, the device will use the `PRODUCT` and `DESCRIPTION` values from `config.h` for the device name displayed by the Feather on host devices.
 You can simply change these values to change the device name.

 ### Pins